 The following noise mitigation measures are recommended as a minimum:

-- The system should be designed so that the air flow does not exceed the following velocities in ducting, depending which internal noise limits given in table 1 have been adopted:
+The system should be designed so that the air flow does not exceed the following velocities in ducting, depending on which internal noise limits given in table 1 have been adopted:

 Table 2 – Maximum flow velocities in MEV/MVHR systems